 - Powdered Monk Fruit Allulose Blend – Tastes just like sugar and mixes seamlessly with the “base” that binds all the nuts and seeds together, so bars won’t taste gritty.

 - Sea Salt – Balances the sweet flavor.

 - Almond Butter – Use the natural, runny kind with no added sugar.
 Any natural nut butter you prefer will work.

 - Egg – Egg helps to hold the bar mixture together, so don’t skip it.
-I haven’t tested it myself, but a flax egg should also work here.
+I haven’t tested it myself, but a flax egg or another egg substitute should also work here.

 - Vanilla Extract – For more flavor!